 10. Veterinarian for Exotic Pets

-It is important that you have a contact with a veterinarian who’s an expert or at least has some experience with hamsters.
+It is important that you have contact with a veterinarian who’s an expert or at least has some experience with hamsters.
 It is quite difficult to find a vet that specializes in exotic mammal medicine so it is best that you locate one near you first before owning one.
 Choose the nearest location for emergency purposes.

 You may contact the Association of Exotic Mammal Veterinarians to inquire about a doctor nearest you.
-After locating one, assess the clinic by asking how many hamsters they see on the average or the cost of hamster spaying.
-This is for you to have an idea how experienced the clinic is in handling hamster health problems.
+After locating one, assess the clinic by asking how many hamsters they see on average or the cost of hamster spaying.
+This is for you to have an idea of how experienced the clinic is in handling hamster health problems.